 There are two membership categories responding to the different needs of our members.

-Individual membership is designed for the needs of individual unit owners, and helps the individual to better orient themselves with legislation, keeps them informed about current strata topics and provides guidance with issues an individual - owner occupier or investor - may have vis-a-vie other entities in bodies corporate, be it the caretaker, other owners, body corporate managers, or their own body corporate committee.
+Individual membership is designed for the needs of individual unit owners, and helps the individual to better orient themselves with legislation.
+It also keeps them informed about current strata topics and provides guidance with issues an individual owner- occupier or investor may have vis-a-vis other entities in bodies corporate - be it the caretaker, other owners, body corporate managers, or their own body corporate committee.

 Building membership addresses issues at the level of body corporate committees and bodies corporate, which are usually more complex.
-There is a minimmum one year membership term.
+There is a minimum one year membership term.
 It was designed to meet the growing needs of buildings for comprehensive approach and mentoring in strata issues.
 Accordingly, it is not exclusive to particular size of the complex; it caters for the needs of any sized building.

 Why Support our Association?

 Unit Owners Association of Queensland has been representing unit owners in Queensland for almost 40 years.
-We have seen many changes, including considerable growth in strata numbers: as of September 2015 there were 422,852 individual lots contained in 44,734 schemes accross the state.
-With the growth in the strata industry, UOAQ is also experiencing the growth in the number of our finacial members - our membership base has been steadily increasing for the last five years in both individual and building members.
+We have seen many changes, including considerable growth in strata numbers.
+As of September 2015 there were 422,852 individual lots contained in 44,734 schemes across the state.
+With the growth in the strata industry, UOAQ is also experiencing the growth in the number of our financial members - our membership base has been steadily increasing for the last five years in both individual and building members.
 As of the end of June 2016 our membership increased to 3,560 financial members in total.
-We are very proud of the steady increase which shows unit owners' aprreciation of hard work of our Executive Committee member and volunteers.
+We are very proud of the steady increase which shows unit owners' apreciation of the hard work of our Executive Committee member and volunteers.